RaedHabib/Data-Analysis-using-Python-Educational-Notebooks-/README.md

 # Data-Analysis-using-Python-Educational-Notebooks-
-These notebooks are for educational purposes. covering most of the main aspects of learning data analysis using Python.
+These notebooks are for educational purposes.
+They are covering most of the main aspects of learning data analysis using Python.